yostane/lectures/docs/blog/posts/kotlinscript.md

 ./script.kts "from kscript"
 ```

-kscript shares similar features with the official `*.main.kts` scripting, such as dependency management and command line arguments.
+kscript provides features similar to the official `*.main.kts` scripting, such as dependency management and command line arguments.
-It also provides some more developer-friendly features such as passing code from the command line.
+Additional developer-friendly features are also provided, such as passing code from the command line.
-The following commands showcases two examples of passing code from the command line to kscript:
+The following commands demonstrate two examples of passing code from the command line to kscript:

 ```sh
 kscript 'println("hello world")'
 echo 'println("Hello Kotlin.")' |  kscript -
 ```

-kscript was really useful in the past, when the official Kotlin scripting support was still in its infancy.
+kscript was widely used in the past, when the official Kotlin scripting support was still in its infancy.
-However, it is not the case anymore because many exclusive features of kscript have been integrated into the official `*.main.kts` scripting, such as dependency management, command line arguments, and more.
+However, this is no longer the case, as many exclusive features of kscript have been integrated into the official `*.main.kts` scripting, such as dependency management, command line arguments, and more.
-In addition to that, kscript has not been updated for a long time and the last release was in July 2023.
+In addition, kscript has not been updated for a long time, and the last release was in July 2023.

-For a better third-party Kotlin scripting experience, I recommend using JBang as we'll see next.
+A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described next.

 ## Scripting with JBang

-JBang can be defined as a multipurpose tool centered around using self-contained files for JVM languages (Java, Kotlin, etc.).
+JBang is a multipurpose tool centered around using self-contained files for JVM languages (Java, Kotlin, etc.).
-In fact, in addition to scripting, we can generate jars, run them and share our scripts in a neat way.
+In addition to scripting, jars can be generated, executed, and scripts can be shared in a streamlined way.
-For more details on JBang features aside scripting, please refer to my [blog post about JBang](https://blog.worldline.tech/2025/01/21/jbang.html), [my last talk at Devoxx UK](https://www.youtube.com/watch?v=3QnwTmHGct8), and [the official website](https://www.jbang.dev/).
+For more details on JBang features aside from scripting, see the [blog post about JBang](https://blog.worldline.tech/2025/01/21/jbang.html), [a talk at Devoxx UK](https://www.youtube.com/watch?v=3QnwTmHGct8), and [the official website](https://www.jbang.dev/).
-In this section, we will focus on the scripting features of JBang.
+This section focuses on the scripting features of JBang.

 The following commands showcase how to use JBang to create and run a Kotlin script: